-This aspect of Postage Stamp Train sets remains the most nebulous and chaotic.
-It's taken me quite a long time to piece together some semblance of an understanding of this era, and I've still got a ways to go.
 Flat box sets are more difficult to obtain intact, likely because they're so big and cumbersome and prone to simply falling apart.
-Also, since it would seem Aurora never issued any catalogs or ran any print ads after 1969, there's no hard documentation to help hang some flesh on the bones.
+Also, since Aurora dropped the Postage Stamp line at the end of 1969, there's very little documentation to help hang some flesh on the bones about this era.

-The big, bulky, uninspired-looking box is the most ubiquitous—and conspicuous—of the flat boxes, which I believe was introduced in 1970 or thereabouts, when the Postage Stamp Line ostensibly came under the control of distributor C.J.
+This big, bulky, uninspired-looking box is the most ubiquitous—and conspicuous—of the flat boxes, which I believe was introduced in 1970 or thereabouts, when the Postage Stamp Line ostensibly came under the control of distributor C.J.
 Bubla, Inc. The lid has two large openings that show everything except the power pack.
 The catalog numbers and set contents both still correspond to 1968/69-era sets.
 In addition to the same Styrofoam trays used in the original bookshelf boxes, these sets contain a 1968 color service manual and, optionally, a black metal power pack.
-Box size: 12" X 24" X 2-1/2"

 We then encounter a strange detour in the road, when four "PST Special Sets" were released.
-In order to create these non-standard sets, yellow-and-black boxes were fitted with large yellow vacu-formed nests to hold the locomotive and rolling stock in individual packages, as well as the track and power pack.
-See the 1970 Trix print ad for another perspective of this style of packaging.
+In order to create these non-standard sets, boxes were fitted with large yellow vacu-formed nests to hold the locomotive and rolling stock in individual packages, as well as the track and power pack.
+See the page on American Tortoise for another perspective of this style of packaging.

-Because there's no clear plastic behind the box lid windows, and the set contents are not wrapped in cellophane, as the Styrofoam trays were, these sets shipped with cardboard sheets under the lids, and track was bundled with rubber bands.
+Because there's no clear plastic behind the box lid windows, these sets were either entirely wrapped in cellophane, or they shipped with cardboard sheets under the lids; track was bundled with rubber bands.
 Also, some of these sets had F9-A diesels packed in clear plastic boxes with foam rubber as a "nest" and no inserts.

-Colorful and clean-looking, these eye-catching boxes were marked with catalog numbers and set names, both of which still corresponded to 1968/69-era sets.
+The White Box made its debut in 1973.
+Aurora's new owner, Nabisco, inherited a large surplus of Postage Stamp stock, and evidently made an attempt to sell it off.
+Colorful and clean-looking, these eye-catching boxes bore the same catalog numbers and set names as the 1968/69-era sets.
 The lid had two windows: a small one for the locomotive, and a larger one for the rolling stock.
 In addition to the same Styrofoam trays used in the original bookshelf boxes, these sets contained either a 1968 color service manual or a black-and-white service manual, and one of three flavors of power pack: black metal, gold plastic or blue plastic (I believe all of these sets included packs).
-Box size: 12" X 20-1/2" X 2-1/2"

 Return to: Train Sets